 There was arguing and yelling constantly, and my mom was crying because she didn’t know what to do.
 She came from a generation where there was a lot of stigma in being a single mom, so she was trying to make things work, yet this man was nothing but chaos, and her son was chaos.
-She’d talk to me about this at 2, 3 o’clock in the morning, then I’d have to get up for school the next day.
+She’d talk to me about this at two, three o’clock in the morning, and then I’d have to get up for school the next day.

-By the time I’m in 8th grade, my Mom starts looking for a way out for me.
+By the time I’m in eighth grade, my mom starts looking for a way out for me.
 She’s talking to the nun at my Catholic School about getting me a sponsor so that I can go to a private boarding school.
-She pulls it off - I was the only one in my class to get a sponsor because she knew how to advocate and ask for it.
+She pulls it off—I was the only one in my class to get a sponsor because she knew how to advocate and ask for it.
 She found me a way out and I took it.”

 “Boarding school was my escape from chaos.
 I fell in love with the campus the minute I got there.
 It was so beautiful, so peaceful, and the people were kind.
-The school was in Lake Forest, IL, it was a mansion that they had repurposed, the classes were small, the boys wore sports jackets and ties, the girls wore skirts.
+The school was in Lake Forest, Illinois.
+It was a mansion that they had repurposed, the classes were small, the boys wore sports jackets and ties, the girls wore skirts.

-I saw myself fitting in in this place where there was a lot of beauty, free thinking, community and power.
-Not power in terms of abuse of power, but these kids, 90% of whom were white, had been trained to believe the world was theirs.
+I saw myself fitting in in this place where there was a lot of beauty, free thinking, community, and power.
+Not power in terms of abuse of power, but these kids, 90 percent of whom were white, had been trained to believe the world was theirs.
 They all believed they could make a difference in the world.

 Over the years at boarding school, I’m learning the values of the middle and upper-middle class of America.
 I’m learning that people are talking about their business moves, their family vacations, internships.
 I’m learning about this world and I’m gaining cultural capital.